wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-reset-password.md

 If this did not solve your Remote Desktop access problem, run the [Azure IaaS (Windows) diagnostics package](https://home.diagnostics.support.microsoft.com/SelfHelp?knowledgebaseArticleFilter=2976864).

-1. In the diagnostics package, click **Windows Azure IaaS (Windows) diagnostics package** to create a new diagnostics session.
+1. In the diagnostics package, click **Azure IaaS (Windows) diagnostics package** to create a new diagnostics session.
 2. On the **Which of the following issues are you experiencing with your Azure VM?** page, select the **RDP connectivity to an Azure VM (Reboot Required)** issue.

-For more information, see the [Windows Azure IaaS (Windows) diagnostics package](http://support.microsoft.com/kb/2976864) Knowledge Base article.
+For more information, see the [Azure IaaS (Windows) diagnostics package](http://support.microsoft.com/kb/2976864) Knowledge Base article.

 If you were unable to run the Azure IaaS (Windows) diagnostics package or running it did not solve your problem, see [Troubleshoot Remote Desktop connections to a Windows-based Azure virtual machine](/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections).